webpack/changelog-v5/README.md

 - Module is runtime module in chunk -> ChunkGraph
 - Chunk runtime requirements -> ChunkGraph

-Webpack used to disconnect modules from the graph when restored from cache.
+webpack used to disconnect modules from the graph when restored from cache.
 This is no longer necessary.
 A Module stores no info about the graph and can technically used in multiple graphs.
 This makes caching easier.

 There is a compat-layer for most of these changes, which prints a deprecation warning when used.